tkhamez/neucore/doc/documentation.md

 * An API for applications to query group membership of characters and other data
 * Optional account deactivation with mail notification when ESI tokens are invalid
 * Corporation member tracking
-* ESI request for authorized scopes for any character (very basic implementation so far)
+* ESI request for authorized scopes for any character (via frontend and for apps, see [Examples](app-esi-examples.php))

 Most functions are available in the frontend.
 Administrators can use the Swagger interface for the missing functions at `https://[domain]/api.html`,